MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: What if a user is assigned Basic in one organization and Basic + Test Plans in another?

-A: They're billed for both Basic and Basic + Test Plans, which is a current limitation of multi-org billing.
+A: They're billed for both Basic and Basic + Test Plans, which is a current limitation of multi-organization billing.
 We recommend assigning users with group rules and setting up the same group rules in each organization to ensure consistent access level assignment.

-### Q: How can I get a list of all the users I'm paying for under multi-org billing?
+### Q: How can I get a list of all the users I'm paying for under multi-organization billing?

 A: Export a list of users from **Organization settings > Users** for each organization.
 Then, remove duplicates based on email address.

 ### Q: Why are additional free user grants removed when multi-organization billing is enabled?

-A: The most common reason customers have received extra free user license grants in the past is because Azure DevOps didn't support multi-org billing.
+A: The most common reason customers have received extra free user license grants in the past is because Azure DevOps didn't support multi-organization billing.
 For that reason, when you enable multi-organization billing, additional free grants are removed.
 If you have a free grant that applied to one or more of your organizations for a different reason, for example the [Microsoft Enterprise DevOps Accelerator Offer](https://info.microsoft.com/microsoft-enterprise-devops-accelerator-offer.html), [contact us](mailto:azdevgrant@microsoft.com?subject=Multi-org%20billing%20-%20free%20user%20grant%20request) to request the grant be applied to your Azure subscription instead.

 ## General billing